Mars Needs Moms: Home media

-The film was released on Blu-ray, Blu-ray 3D, DVD, and movie download on August 9, 2011.
+Mars Needs Moms was released on Blu-ray, Blu-ray 3D, DVD, and movie download on August 9, 2011.
 The release is produced in three different physical packages: a four-disc combo pack (Blu-ray, Blu-ray 3D, DVD, and "Digital Copy"); a two-disc Blu-ray combo pack (Blu-ray and DVD); and a single-disc DVD.
 The "Digital Copy" included with the four-disc combo pack is a separate disc that allows users to download a copy of the film onto a computer through iTunes or Windows Media Player software.
 The film is also a movie download or On-Demand option.
 All versions of the release (except for the On-Demand option) include the "Fun with Seth" and "Martian 101" bonus features, while the Blu-ray 2D version additionally includes deleted scenes, the "Life On Mars: The Full Motion-Capture Experience" feature, and an extended opening film clip.
 The Blu-ray 3D version also has an alternate scene called "Mom-Napping", a finished 3D alternate scene of the Martian abduction of Milo's mom.

 Reception

 Box office

-Mars Needs Moms was a box-office disaster, and the worst financial loss for a Disney-branded film.
+Mars Needs Moms was considered by analysts to be a box-office bomb, and the biggest financial loss for a Disney-branded film.
 It grossed $1,725,000 on its first day, and its opening weekend earnings added up to $6,825,000.
 Overall, the film debuted in fifth place behind Battle: Los Angeles, Rango, Red Riding Hood and The Adjustment Bureau.
-This is the 22nd-worst opening ever for a film playing in 3,000+ theaters.
+This is the 22nd-lowest opening ever for a film playing in 3,000+ theaters.
 Adjusted for inflation, considering the total net loss of money (not the profit-to-loss ratio), it is the fourth-largest box office failure in history.
 In 2014, the Los Angeles Times listed the film as one of the most expensive box-office disasters of all time.
-On March 14, 2011, Brooks Barnes of The New York Times commented that it was rare for a Disney-branded film to do so badly, with the reason for its poor performance being the unoriginal premise, the animation style which failed to cross the uncanny valley threshold, and negative word of mouth on social networks, along with releasing it on the same week as Battle: Los Angeles which had more hype with the general movie goers.
+On March 14, 2011, Brooks Barnes of The New York Times commented that it was rare for a Disney-branded film to perform so badly, with the reason for its underperformance being the premise, the animation style, and negative word of mouth on social networks, along with releasing it on the same week as Battle: Los Angeles which had more hype with the general movie goers.
 Barnes concluded, "Critics and audiences alike, with audiences voicing their opinions on Twitter, blogs and other social media, complained that the Zemeckis technique can result in character facial expressions that look unnatural.
 Another common criticism was that Mr. Zemeckis focuses so much on technological wizardry that he neglects storytelling."